Investments in Recovery and Acceleration

 - Investment Period: 2021-22 SY; 2022-23 SY

-- Accessing this Resource: The Native Education Secondary Success & Re-engagement Specialist supports schools with highest concentrations of Native students: Highline High School, Mount Rainier High School, Evergreen High School, Sylvester Middle School, and Glacier Middle School.
-Limited support/engagement provided to schools with lower numbers of AIAN students may also be provided.
+- Accessing this Resource: The Native Education Secondary Success and Re-engagement Specialist supports schools with highest concentrations of Native students: Highline High, Mount Rainier, Evergreen High, Sylvester Middle School and Glacier Middle School.

 Language Access